For full information about the works mentioned here, see the works pages or follow the links from the titles in the text.

 Next came a Commodore 64 and, as I sit writing this on a Macintosh with 32 GB of memory and terabytes of hard drive space, I am utterly astounded at the amount I was able to do with just 64k of memory (a 500,000th of what I have now), using Steinberg’s Pro-16 sequencer, as we used to call them before they became DAWs (digital audio workstations).
 This really gave me the bug, and I soon progressed to an Atari ST — the first (and as far as I know only) computer with MIDI ports built in.
 I did a fair amount of recording using Hybrid Arts’ SMPTETrack sequencer but at this stage all the sounds were entirely synthesized, using external hardware synthesizers — and cheap ones at that.
 (I believe that, to this day, SMPTETrack on the Atari ST is still regarded as the sequencer with the most rock-solid timing.)

 I also got the programming bug and with my friend Laurence Glazier I created a program (as we used to call them before they became applications or apps) called Fractal Music.
+It was also on the Atari, using a combination of SMPTETrack and my Fractal Music, that I produced the raw material for my ongoing project, Hall of Mirrors.
+One movement of this (the last of five), as a work for chamber orchestra, is now complete, with the other four to follow, er, in due course.

 Then, around 1990, came the first of a long line of Macs.
 Apart from recording, this gave me the power to produce scores digitally for the first time, which was a huge improvement over my hand-written efforts (although I had been complimented on those), and I’ve been a staunch user of Finale ever since.
 In 1992–3 I developed NotaFile, an equivalent of the standard MIDI file for transferring music notation between different software packages.
 It wasn’t taken up, but I’ve included it here as a historical curiosity.